xcp-ng/xcp-ng-org/docs/troubleshooting.md

 * **Hit F10** to boot into single-mode
 * Once in single-mode use `passwd` command to reset your XenServer's root password
 * Reboot XenServer by entering the command `exec /usr/sbin/init`
-* If everything went well you should now be able to login with your new XenServer password.
+* If everything went well you should now be able to log in with your new XenServer password.

 ## XenStore related issues